malcolmlett/malcolmlett.github.io/General-Intelligence-Classifications.md

 It's interesting to observe that this form of reward is the source of stress in humans, due in part to its high frequency and the fact that it is an internalised reward metric that may not be accurate.

-### Teacher Rewards
+### Teacher rewards via learned domain-specific recognition
 Examples:
 * Body language
 * Telling off
 * Encouragement
 * Social cues

-Operates within System 1 and 2 thought.
+Operates within Systems 1 and 2 thought.
 Often higher-fidelity, but can be frequent or sparse.

 Rewards and punishments given by someone fulfilling the general sense of a teacher role at the time.
 The reward is processed via mental modelled hierarchical learning, that is built up on top of domain specific primitive rewards.
 Probably still with some genetically embedded propensity to learn these models.